tarsil/saffier/docs/settings.md

 $ SAFFIER_SETTINGS_MODULE=myproject.configs.settings.MyCustomSettings saffier migrate
 ```

 And the list goes on and on, you get the gist.
-Too understand which commands are available, check
+To understand which commands are available, check
 the [commands](./migrations/migrations.md) available to you and the [shell support](./shell.md) for
 the Saffier shell support.